openscoring/openscoring/README.md

 ### GET - Obtain model information

-##### Get the list of deployed models
+##### Get the list of deployed model identifiers

-Obtain the list of deployed models:
+Obtain the list of deployed model identifiers:
 ```
 curl -X GET http://localhost:8080/openscoring/model
 ```

-The response body is the JSON serialized form of a list of model identifiers:
+The response body is the JSON serialized form of a list of strings:
 ```json
 [
 	"DecisionTreeIris"